 Jamieson, writing on this baptismal pledge of allegiance, explains: “Baptism both symbolizes our new life in the new covenant and commits us to fulfill its demands, through faith in Christ and by the power of the Spirit…It is the enacted word by which we formally, publicly ratify our entrance into God’s covenant of peace (Ezekiel 37:26)” (73).

 What is said by the church in baptism?
-In baptizing someone, the church is declaring that they are indeed a follower of Christ, one who is born again and has believed the true gospel.
+In baptizing someone, the church is declaring that he is indeed a follower of Christ, one who is born again and has believed the true gospel.
 They are declaring to the world, “Look, if you want to know what a servant of the King lives like and believes, you can look to this person.”
 So in baptism the church is identifying and affirming someone as a Christian—baptism is thus the way someone is visibly marked as belonging to Jesus.
-They are additionally owning the obligation the oversee this person’s discipleship.
+The congregation is additionally owning the obligation the oversee this person’s discipleship.

 All this can be seen in the Gospel of Matthew.
 In Matthew 16, King Jesus authoritatively declares that Peter and the apostles are true confessors of the true gospel confession.
 He then authorizes the apostles in Matthew 16:19 to do the same thing, with heaven’s authority, acting on behalf of the King, to declare what is the truth of the Kingdom and who belongs to the Kingdom.
 “I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
 This apostolic, heaven representing authority is then, just two chapters later, given by Jesus to the local church. “ Truly, I say to you, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.
 Again I say to you, if two of you agree on earth about anything they ask, it will be done for them by my Father in heaven.
 For where two or three are gathered in my name, there am I among them” (Matthew 18:18-20).
 The local church, tasked with representing heaven on earth, has the authority to identify people as belonging to Jesus and to teach its members, and announce to unbelievers, what God says in his Word.
 Jesus gives further detail to this charter, namely the well known commission found in Matthew 28:18-20.
 The church is to identify those who believe the gospel and belong to Christ by baptizing them in the name of the Father and of the Son and of the Spirit.
 And then it is the obligation of local church to teach that now baptized one to obey all that the Lord has instructed.